contrast-zone/t-rewriter.js/intermezzo.md

 Notice the similarity between embedded composite rules and ordinary elementary rules. `TOP` expression in the composite rule corresponds to an elementary rule left side. `BOT` expression in the composite rule corresponds to an elementary rule right side.
 Lastly, in `CHAIN` section of the composite rule, we put `TOP` to `BOT` expression connection along with all the assumptions under which the whole rule operates.
 The rule `(ELEMENTARY <<F> [<X> := <Y>]> <F>)` connects input to output, while the rule `(ELEMENTARY <X> <Y>)` does the actual substitution.
 These rules behave as intended because `EQUALIZE` section identifiers reach deep into the `COMPOSITE` section.

 Resuming all learned by now, all of the above examples may seem like a very simple insight into *Intermezzo* essence, but these kinds of formations are really all we need to express all the computational range promised in the introduction section of this exposure.
-With what we learned by now about *Intermezzo*, we are able to transcribe *any* input form to *any* output form, how ever they may be interlinked.
+With what we learned by now about *Intermezzo*, we are able to transcribe *any* input form to *any* output form, however they may be interlinked.

 With this section, we are concluding theoretical *Intermezzo* exposure.
 A few more or less advanced examples showing *Intermezzo* in all its shine are covered in the following [3. practical examples](#3-practical-examples) section.